 CLEMENS A IESU (Clemente di Gesù, lay Giovanni Jacobo Peano di Penni, often called with hybrid name Clemente Peani or Clemens Peanus).
 Alessandria 7.4.1731 — Mattancherry 19.10.1782.
 Fr.
 Italian Missionary and Precursor of Indology.
 A Discalced Carmelite monk.
 He joined the order in 1749, studied six years at missionar seminary in Rome and was sent to Malabar Mission in 1756.
 Worked in the Verapoly Mission in Cochin, Kerala.
 In 1768 he visited Rome in order to supervise the printing of his Sanshepan Vedartham (Malayālam Catechism).
 On return in 1774 he was appointed General Vicar of his bishop.

-Publications: anonymously published (ed.
+Publications: Anonymously published (ed.
 J. C. Amadutius) Alphabetum Grandonico-Malabaricum seu samscrudonicum.
-28 (Introd.) + 100 p.
+28 (Introduction by Amadutius) + 100 p.
 R. 1772.

-– Sanshepan Vedartham.
-A Christian doctrine published in Rome 1772 as the very first book printed in Malayālam characters.
+– Saṁkṣepavedārtham.
+A Christian catechism published in Rome 1772 as the very first book printed in Malayālam characters.

 – Grammatica Latino-Malabarica.
-1772, manuscript lost.
+Written 1772, manuscript lost.